Space: 1999: Reception

 In the 28 February 1976 edition of TV Guide, critic Cleveland Amory panned the series.
 In his review he noted, "[T]here was practically no dialogue for quite a while, which, in view of what was to come, was a terrific idea.
 Then came lines like...
 'We're sitting on the biggest bomb ever made.'
 In a show like this, that's one line they should have avoided at any price."
 He criticised the acting, saying, "The special effects are good, but the actors are awful, even Martin Landau and Barbara Bain, whom you will remember from Mission: Impossible; and Barry Morse, of The Fugitive.
 Miss Bain's part is the zombiest, which is some distinction, as the cast is huge."

-In an extensive article on Space: 1999, Michael Jahn recounted a conversation with Star Treks story editor D. C. Fontana: "According to [Fontana], 1999 suffers from the same problem problem its makers had with UFO.
+In an extensive article on Space: 1999, Michael Jahn recounted a conversation with Star Treks story editor D. C. Fontana: "According to [Fontana], 1999 suffers from the same problem its makers had with UFO.
 The technical effects are excellent, but they don't create people you care about."

 Gerry and Sylvia Anderson were surprised and disappointed that the public never granted them the suspension of disbelief given to other science-fiction programmes.

 On the ways the second series differed from the first, Thomas Vinciguerra commented: "The music went from eerie to jazzy.
 If no longer ponderous, the episodes became clichéd or silly."

 Reviewing the show as a whole, science fiction historian John Clute described Space: 1999 as "visually splendid" but criticised what he regarded as the show's "mediocre acting" and "rotten scripts".